 Couples you set up appear here.
 How many messages have they exchanged?

 Help explains everything you need to know.
 Everything.

 Login with Facebook, select two friends and match.
 Boom.

 Guy at work?
 Best friend?
 Choose wisely.
 If they are not on Hitch, don’t worry, we’ll send them a Facebook invite.

 Add a personal message with your hitch.
 Obviously, don’t write their names in the message, otherwise they will know who it is!

-The Hitch (a.k.a. the Matchmaker) can only set you up with someone they know.
+The Hitch (the Matchmaker) can only set you up with someone they know.
 But you don’t know who exactly.